vegaprotocol/documentation/docs/releases/overview.md

 Before the deployment of 0.55 liquidity commitment was optional on a market proposal.
 This change removes the option for any liquidity commitment completely from the market proposal.
 This work was done in issue [5989 ↗](https://github.com/vegaprotocol/vega/issues/5989).

 #### Remove market name from GraphQL market type
 The [market framework specification ↗](https://github.com/vegaprotocol/specs/blob/master/protocol/0001-MKTF-market_framework.md) does not mention having the market `name` field at the top level definition of a market.
-This has been fixed such that the name and code is at the instrument level as per the specification.
+This has been fixed such that the `name` and `code` fields are at the instrument level as per the specification.
 This work was done in issue [6031 ↗](https://github.com/vegaprotocol/vega/issues/6031).

 #### Rename rewards from taker fee to maker fee
 In order to correct and clean up names in the APIs, the following account types and dispatch metrics names have been changed to match existing fee names: